frosforever/cats/index.md

 In an attempt to be more modular, Cats is broken up into a number of sub-projects:

-* *core* - contains typeclass definitions, such as Functor, Applicative, Monad and essential datatypes
-* *std* - contains typeclass instances for Scala standard library types
+* *core* - contains type class definitions (e.g. Functor, Applicative, Monad), essential datatypes, and type class instances for those datatypes and standard library types
-* *laws* - laws for the typeclasses, used to validate typeclass instances
+* *laws* - laws for the type classes, used to validate type class instances
-* *tests* - tests that check instances from *std* with laws from *laws*
+* *tests* - tests that check type class instances with laws from *laws*
 * *docs* - The source for this website

 <a name="copyright"></a>